jtsaihueideng/EE250Project/README.md

 ## Compile/Execution Instructions

-1. Use the following command to execute the main file
+1. Use the following command to execute the following file:

 ```
 python3 encode_pub.py
 ```

 2. If the user chooses to send data, the console will prompt the user to enter a string.
 After the user finishes entering the input, the console will produce a mp3 file called 'message.mp3', which will be published using the MQTT protocol.
-If the user chooses to read data, the program will subscribe using MQTT to get 'receive.mp3', and then the console will print the decoded output.
+3. If the user chooses to read data, the program will subscribe using MQTT to get 'receive.mp3', and then the console will print the decoded output.
+Execute the following program first before doing part 1.
 ```
 python3 decode_sub.py
 ```